- Docente: Francesca Biancani

 -the course of History and International Relations of the Middle East (the denomination of this course within the BAES study plan) is offered ONLY at the Forlì campus;

 -the BAES study plan awards 6 ECTS for the course of History and International Relations of the Middle East.
-This is part of a longer course called "History and Institutions of the Modern Middle East " (10 ECTS, 60 credits).
+This is part of a broader course called "History and Institutions of the Modern Middle East " (10 ECTS, 60 hours).
 This means that BAES students are not REQUIRED (although surely welcome if they wish) TO ATTEND THE WHOLE COURSE.
-FOR BAES STUDENTS ATTENDANCE WILL BE COMPULSORY FROM WEEK 4 to WEEK 10 ONLY (42 hours of in class instruction).
-BAES students will also have to pass a final written test on week 6 (covering the topics of the first part of the attended classes) and the final oral exam (covering the second part of the attended classes).
+BAES students will attend 30 hours of the 60 hours of class instruction offered, generally starting from week 5 of the term.
+BAES students will have to pass a mid-term exam (covering the topics of the first part of their study programme) roughly during week 7 of the term, and the final oral exam (covering the second part of the study programme).

-Further information will be provided in class at the beginning of the course, so ALL STUDENTS , BAES and non-BAES, are very welcome to attend the course presentation, 1st class of week 1.
+Further information will be provided in class and through Virtuale (i.e. course start and end dates, mid-term date, final exam dates) at the beginning of the course, so ALL STUDENTS , BAES and non-BAES, are very welcome to attend the course presentation, 1st class of week 1.

 Readings/Bibliography